Frequently Asked Questions

 In a word: science.
 Fundamentally, our data collection methods are the same as they have been since the beginning of this research project, in 2014.
 But each year, there is a different (though likely overlapping) set of respondents, and we ask new or updated questions, and we perform different analyses.
 And of course, the world is always changing.
 We attempt to make sense of the data as we see it, and the data offered some surprises this year.
 In some cases, these major shifts reflect changes in the external reality of our respondents’ practices and outcomes.
 In other cases, these may be artifacts of sampling and analysis methods.
 We cannot know for sure which is which, but we offer potential explanations that attempt to make sense of what the data tell us.

-Why are there only three clusters of performance this year?
+Why were there only three clusters of performance in 2022?

 The analytic methods we use objectively reveal clusters of similar respondents within the set of responses.
 We have never dictated the number of clusters; they are emergent from the patterns in the data.
 In fact, before 2018, we consistently found three clusters (Low, Medium, High).
 From 2018 to 2021, there were four.
-This year, we again see three.
-The report speculates on why this is the case, but it is too soon to tell if it is a lasting effect.
+In 2022, we found only three.
+The report speculates on why this is the case.
+You may have noticed that the 2023 and 2024 reports found four clusters.

-Why is this year’s report focused so heavily on security?
+Why is the 2022 report focused so heavily on security?

 We dove deep on security in this year’s research for two reasons: